Hunsrik: In Germany

 The Hunsrückisch dialect, from which Hunsrik derived, has its origins in the Moselle Franconian dialects spoken in the Hunsrück region, on the banks of the Rhine and Moselle rivers, in western Germany.
-Germany, as a national state, only unified in 1871, so the standard German existing today was, until the 19th century, a literary language, the one used by Martin Luther in his famous translation of the Bible.
+Germany, as a national state, only unified in 1871, so the standard High German existing today was, until the 19th century, a literary language, a descendent of the one used by Martin Luther in his famous translation of the Bible.
 The German people, in their daily lives, did not use standard German to communicate, but several regional dialects.

 Until around 1800, Standard German was primarily a written language in Germany.
 Standard German was often learned as a foreign language and had an uncertain pronunciation.
 With the country's unification process and the mass literacy of the population, standard German has become the language used by speakers of different dialects to understand each other, although regional dialects have remained the language used at home.